Penymaes

 Utility.

-Sitting room with woodburning stove.
+Sitting room with woodburning stove

-Oil central heating with woodburning stove.
+Oil-fired central heating with woodburning stove.

-Bed linen and towels included in rent.
+Bed linen and towels includedin rent.

-Enclosed garden with lawn, patio and furniture.
+Enclosed large garden with lawned areas, fruit trees, patio and furniture.

 Sorry, no pets and no smoking.